6 Ways to Prepare for Your Spouse's Deployment

 2) Review resources.

-Numerous resources areavailable to support your family when your service member deploys.
-Connect with the Family Readiness Officer (FRO), who will keep you informed throughout the pre-deployment and deployment process.
+Numerous resources are available to support your family when your service member deploys.
+Connect with the Family Readiness Officer (FRO), or your branch's equivalent, who will keep you informed throughout the pre-deployment and deployment process.

-In preparation for deployment, take a look at your budget.
-When your spouse deploys, you can cancel services that are no longer applicable and decide how you want to integrate entitlement pay.
+In preparation for deployment, take a look at your family's budget.
+When your spouse deploys, you may want to cancel services that aren't being used, as well as decide how you want to integrate entitlement pay.
 Together, decide if you want to pay off debt, save, or invest the additional income and create a new budget accordingly.

 4) Verify access to accounts.